DefensiveOrigins/LabBuilding101/README.md

 https://portal.azure.com
 ```

-Then, goto the hosted ARM template resource page on a new browser tab:.
+Then, go to the hosted ARM template resource page on a new browser tab:

 | &#x1f30e; URL | Browser on Students Local System |
 |---------------|----------------------------------|